Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Quartic Hamiltonian systems

-By a M\"obius transformation, the base point $p_5$ from the previous case can be slid along the line at infinity in figure~\ref{fig:quartic_cascades_subcases2} to take any coordinates $(u_0,v_0) = (0,c)$, (respectively $(U_0,V_0)=(c^{-1},0)$), $c \in \mathbb{C} \setminus \{0\}$.
 If we then let $c \to 0$ the point coalesces with the other single point, $p_1$, to form another double base point.
 In this case the homogeneous quartic part of the Hamiltonian becomes $x^2 y^2$.
 The general Hamiltonian in this case is

 Here, by a shift in $x$ and $y$ we have set the coefficients $c_{21}(z)$ and $c_{12}(z)$ to $0$.
 By an additional scaling $x \mapsto c(z)x$, $y \mapsto c(z)^{-1} y$ we can achieve that $c_{30}(z) = c_{03}(z) =: c_3(z)$, unless either $c_{30}$ or $c_{03}$, or both are identically $0$, which will be treated as separate sub-cases, by subsequent degeneration of the Hamiltonian, below.
 The system~\eqref{22Ham} presents two base points in $\mathbb{CP}^2$ with coordinates